ndiconti/gpg-encryption-101/README.md

 This is the opening line of [A Cypherpunk's Manifesto](https://nakamotoinstitute.org/cypherpunk-manifesto/) by Eric Hughes in 1993.
 The original cypherpunks believed that privacy was not only a necessity in the digital age but a basic human right.
 One of their ambitions was to create a digital money which could be transacted without the need for a trusted third party.

 Bitcoin is the solution to this problem.
-Ultimately what it set put to solve was the problem of double spending, but it did so by using digital signatures in an *open peer-to-peer network*.
+Ultimately what it set out to solve was the problem of double spending, but it did so by using digital signatures in an *open peer-to-peer network*.

 Satoshi Nakamoto wrote about privacy in Bitcoin’s Whitepaper: